kuleshov/tensor-factorization/README.md

 =============================================

-Just like we can compute the eigendecomposition of a matrix, it is often possible to decompose a tensor (e.g. a `d x d x d`j array) into a sum of rank-one components.
+Just like we can compute the eigendecomposition of a matrix, it is often possible to decompose a tensor (e.g. a `d x d x d` array) into a sum of rank-one components.

 Tensor factorization is a key subroutine in many